brayden031/brayden031.github.io/_posts/Research/2025-12-04-b2b-attack-vector.md

 # Post-compromise tracking activity

-Following the detections if it has been determined the victim user accepted the invitation, then the following methods can be used to map the tenant ID to the tenant company name.
+Following the detections if it has been determined the user accepted the invitation, then the following methods can be used to map the tenant ID to the tenant company name.

 PowerShell module to get a company display name and the default domain of a tenant by Id: https://www.powershellgallery.com/packages/MSIdentityTools/2.0.70